Recording

 | `--scene <name>` | `-s <name>` | Auto-append each output recording to the named scene on stop.
 Scene must already exist. |

-| `--environment` | `--env` | Also record world-driven block changes near the player (pistons, redstone).
+| `--environment` | `--env` | Also record world-driven block changes near the player (pistons, redstone), **without** the mobs or snapshot cube of `--radius`.
 Default recordings stay player-driven. |

 | `--uncapped` | — | Lift the per-tick block-change limit for large/fast contraptions.
-Use with `--environment`. |
+Use with `--environment` or `--radius`. |

 Flags can combine in any order: